-8.2 Random Read
+6.2 Random Read

 Random read operations allow the master to access any memory location in a random manner.
-To perform this type of read operation, first the word address must be set.
-This is done by sending the word address to the 24XX1025 as part of a write operation (R/W bit set to 0).
-After the word address is sent, the master generates a Start condition following the acknowledge.
+To perform this type of read operation, the word address must first be set.
+This is accomplished by sending the word address to the 24XX64 as part of a write operation (R/\overline{W} bit set to '0').
+Once the word address is sent, the master generates a Start condition following the acknowledge.

 This terminates the write operation, but not before the internal Address Pointer is set.
-Then, the master issues the control byte again, but with the R/W bit set to a one.
-The 24XX1025 will then issue an acknowledge and transmit the 8-bit data word.
-The master will not acknowledge the transfer, but does generate a Stop condition which causes the 24XX1025 to discontinue transmission (Figure 8-2).
+The master then issues the control byte again, but with the R/\overline{W} bit set to a one.
+The 24XX64 will then issue an acknowledge and transmit the 8-bit data word.
+The master will not acknowledge the transfer, but does generate a Stop condition, which causes the 24XX64 to discontinue transmission (Figure 6-2).
 After a random Read command, the internal address counter will point to the address location following the one that was just read.

-8.3 Sequential Read
+6.3 Sequential Read

-Sequential reads are initiated in the same way as a random read except that after the 24XX1025 transmits the first data byte, the master issues an acknowledge as opposed to the Stop condition used in a random read.
-This acknowledge directs the 24XX1025 to transmit the next sequentially addressed 8-bit word (Figure 8-3).
-Following the final byte transmitted to the master, the master will NOT generate an acknowledge, but will generate a Stop condition.
-To provide sequential reads, the 24XX1025 contains an internal Address Pointer which is incremented by one at the completion of each operation.
-This Address Pointer allows half the memory contents to be serially read during one operation.
-Sequential read address boundaries are 0000h to FFFFh and 10000h to 1FFFFh.
-The internal Address Pointer will automatically roll over from address FFFF to address 0000 if the master acknowledges the byte received from the array address, 1FFFF.
-The internal address counter will automatically roll over from address 1FFFFh to address 10000h if the master acknowledges the byte received from the array address, 1FFFFh.
+Sequential reads are initiated in the same way as random reads, except that once the 24XX64 transmits the first data byte, the master issues an acknowledge as opposed to the Stop condition used in a random read.
+This acknowledge directs the 24XX64 to transmit the next sequentially-addressed 8-bit word (Figure 6-3).
+Following the final byte being transmitted to the master, the master will NOT generate an acknowledge, but will generate a Stop condition.
+To provide sequential reads, the 24XX64 contains an internal Address Pointer which is incremented by one at the completion of each operation.
+This Address Pointer allows the entire memory contents to be serially read during one operation.
+The internal Address Pointer will automatically roll over from address 1FFF to address 0000 if the master acknowledges the byte received from the array address 1FFF.